Using the Snowflake Connector for Kafka with Apache Iceberg™ tables¶

 CREATE OR REPLACE ICEBERG TABLE my_iceberg_table ( record_content OBJECT( id INT, body_temperature FLOAT, name STRING, approved_coffee_types ARRAY(STRING), animals_possessed OBJECT(dogs BOOLEAN, cats BOOLEAN), date_added DATE ) ) EXTERNAL_VOLUME = 'my_volume' CATALOG = 'SNOWFLAKE' BASE_LOCATION = 'my_location/my_iceberg_table';

-Note that field names inside nested structures for example, dogs
+Field names inside nested structures such as dogs

 or cats